Hollis Bromley is a Partner and a member of the firm’s Insurance Practice.

-Hollis Bromley is a member of the firm’s Insurance Practice.
-Her practice is primarily litigation based, with a focus on insurance defence and coverage.
-Hollis deals with claims ranging from bodily injury and property damage to employment and human rights defence.
-Hollis has a particular focus on professional negligence claims, defending professionals such as real estate appraisers, acupuncturists, chiropractors, home inspectors, financial planners, massage therapists, optometrists, and occupational therapists.
-Hollis also defends out of province motor vehicle claims and has insurance coverage expertise, acting for insurers in relation to all types of coverages, including CGL, D&O, E&O, EPL, All-risks, Wrap-up and Course of Construction policies.
+Hollis Bromley’s practice is primarily litigation based, with an emphasis on insurance defence and insurance coverage.
+She deals with claims ranging from bodily injury and property damage to employment and human rights defence.
+Hollis Bromley’s insurance coverage expertise includes acting for insurers in relation to all types of coverages, including CGL, D&O, E&O, EPL, All-risks, Wrap-up and Course of Construction policies.
+In addition, she has experience defending claims and providing coverage advice for out of province motor vehicle insurers and their insureds.

-Hollis is an active member of the insurance defence legal community and has held a variety of executive positions for the Insurance Section of the Canadian Bar Association’s British Columbia Branch, including Chair of the section for the 2010 and 2011 terms.
-Hollis also sits on the executive of The ARC Group Canada, a network of independent law firms across Canada that provides insurers and self-insured companies with insurance and risk-related legal services.
+Hollis Bromley is an active member of the insurance defence legal community, and has held a variety of executive positions for the Insurance Section of the Canadian Bar Association’s British Columbia Branch, including Chair of the section for the 2010 and 2011 terms.
+She also sits on the executive of The ARC Group Canada, a network of independent law firms across Canada that provides insurers and self-insured companies with insurance and risk-related legal services.
+She is a regular writer and contributor for insurance industry publications and a speaker for the Continuing Legal Education Society of British Columbia, the Canadian Defence Lawyers and to many clients on various topics.

-Representative experiences include appearing before the British Columbia Supreme Court, the British Columbia Human Rights Tribunal and the Workers’ Compensation Appeal Tribunal on matters ranging from complex class actions and multi-party law suits being tried as class actions, to serious bodily injury claims such as traumatic spinal injuries, and insurance coverage matters.
+Representative experiences include appearing before the British Columbia Supreme Court, the British Columbia Court of Appeal, the British Columbia Human Rights Tribunal and the Workers’ Compensation Appeal Tribunal on matters ranging from complex class actions and multi-party law suits being tried as class actions, to serious bodily injury claims such as traumatic spinal injuries and insurance coverage matters.
+Examples of her recent experience include:

 Professional + Community Affiliations